Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Claim Type Better Question Why It Matters

-“Cellular repair” Is this based on human clinical evidence for this device?
+“Cellular repair” Is this based on human clinical evidence for this exact device?
 Biological research does not automatically prove consumer treatment claims.

 Terahertz Safety Is a Specification Problem